userhas404d/terraform-aws-ldap-maintainer/README.md

 ## ToDo

-- [ ] add user's email to ldap_query's results
+- [ ] store initial slack response in s3 so sfn events don't become bloated
+- [ ] conditionally deploy a windows instance into the test simplead env with AD tools installed
 - [ ] s3 objects should be deleted after 30 days
-- [ ] LDAP query should be able to send queries and perform actions

 - [ ] determine how to validate the user
     - get group members from a target security group and check the user's email against them? would require the slack library in slack-listener to query the user's email address